jlan84/linear-algebra-assignment/pair.md

 4. Plot how the probabilities change.
 Iterate the matrix through the first ten steps.
 At each step create a bar plot of the surfers probability vector. (or if you want to get fancy you can plot everything on one [3 dimensional plot](http://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html) by representing time in the z direction)

 5. This time to compute the stationary distribution, we can use numpy's matrix operations.
 Using the function for calculating [eigenvectors](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eig.html) compute the stationary distibution (page rank).
 Is it the same as what you found from above?
 What is it's eigenvalue?

-## Extra Credit

-### A real web

-Now that you have explored and gotten a sense for a simple graph, it is time to apply and use your function on a much larger graph.

-1. Using the High Energy Physics citation [network](http://snap.stanford.edu/data/cit-HepTh.html) use your function to calculate the PageRank of each node.

-2. Which paper has the highest pagerank?

-3. Check your results by using GraphLab's [pagerank](http://graphlab.com/products/create/docs/graphlab.toolkits.graph_analytics.html#pagerank).
-Do the results match?
-Why might they not match?